markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 Now we are ready for the `drop` event.
 Does the drag and drop operation seem more elaborate and extensive than originally imagined?
 This is a good lesson to remember: estimating how long it takes to complete a feature with new technology should always take into account some time to learn and troubleshoot.

-Let's debrief what we will need to do in the `drop` event:
+Let's debrief what we will need to do in the `drop` event handler:
-* The original dragged task item
+* Retrieve the original dragged task item from the `dataTransfer` property
-* The destination of the drop or the drop zone
+* Reference the destination of the drop as a DOM element
-* Change the task status of the task item to match the task list
+* Update the task status of the task item to match the task list
 * Append the dragged task item to the destination drop zone

 As we foretold in the previous steps, we will use the `drop` event handler to retrieve our `data-task-id`, our unique task item identifier, to select the dragged element from the DOM and append it to the drop zone.